 Lemon Thyme Roasted Beets

-Simple yet full of flavor, these Lemon Thyme Roasted Beets are a healthy side or snack to make and keep on hand in the fridge.
-It’s nutritious and delicious, and friendly to Whole30, paleo, gluten-free, vegan, and many other types of eating styles.
+Simple yet full of flavor, these Roasted Beets are a healthy side or snack to make and keep on hand in the fridge.
+They’re nutritious and delicious, and friendly to Whole30, paleo, gluten-free, vegan, and many other types of eating styles.

-You can buy pre-cooked beets from the store, though I find them to be pretty expensive, and cooking them yourself is easy.
+While you can buy pre-cooked beets from the store, they’re very expensive, and cooking them yourself is easy.

 My favorite method is to roast them in the oven.

-FYI: Wrapping the beets in foil is very important to keep the beets moist and make the skins easy to peel after roasting.
-I found this out one time when I didn’t have any foil, and the skin was crackly and brittle.
+FYI: Wrapping the beets in foil is very important to keep the beets moist and make the skins easy to peel.
+I discovered this once when I didn’t have any foil on hand, and the skin was crackly, brittle, and so hard to peel.